RRZE-HPC/ThePerformanceLogbook/Examples/hpcg-benchmark/logbook.md

 ## Baseline

 This is the baseline initial performance for full node with Turbo mode enabled.
-The baseline performance was created later, but using the same toolchain.

 Raw results are in `./session-JE/HPCG-Benchmark-3.0_2019.06.07.10.35.23.yaml`.

 ```